Suspected illegal immigrant who tried to escape from Border Patrol agents dies while in custody

 CLICK HERE TO GET THE FOX NEWS APP

-On Wednesday, the CBP announced it has begun deploying body-worn cameras to agents and officers in a transparency effort to document use of force incidents and allegations of misconduct.
+On Wednesday, the CBP announced it had begun deploying body-worn cameras to agents and officers in a transparency effort to document use of force incidents and allegations of misconduct.